 For many of us, and often particularly younger conservatives finding their way, that organisation is and has been the Bow Group, and for 200 of the Group’s past alumni from Sir John Major to Norman Lamont, last night it deserved to occupy centre stage in itself.

 It is an organisation which has served for nearly two thirds of a century as a fierce battlefield of political ideas, but has endured like no other to tell the tale, an organisation which will always have a contribution in engaging with the issues of today and tomorrow regardless of their severity or challenge.

 When Winston Churchill said: “Empires of the future will be Empires of the mind”, he did so with usual foresight to the networked world in which we now live.
 In Great Britain we have lost a physical Empire, but we have not yet lost our ability to lead the world in thought, in creativity, and in ideas.

 The qualities necessary to lead the world in thinking will be tested of Britain many more times in this decade, and to meet the challenges we face and to take forward all that we have, that thinking will need to be truly radical.

-The sort of radicalism we need is not going to come from a sadly ill informed public, and it’s not going to come from a government concerned chiefly with its own short term popularity.
-That doesn’t mean it has to come from us and those others actively engaged in the conservative policy debate, but if it doesn’t, we relinquish the ability to form a true and deep Conservative ideology and vision, and therefore we run the risk of relinquishing the great potential future of our country.
+The sort of radicalism we need is not going to come from a sadly ill informed media, and it’s not going to come from a government concerned chiefly with its own short term popularity.
+That doesn’t mean it has to come from us and those others actively engaged in the conservative policy debate, but if it doesn’t, we relinquish the ability to form a true and deep conservative ideology and vision, and therefore we run the risk of relinquishing the great potential future of our country.
 This has been the legacy of the last 15 years of British governance, and much of the 50 years before it, sometime interrupted decline.

 The mark of the Bow Group’s future success will be its ability to perform ideas and thought that are both nationally and internationally relevant.
 To form at least a province of Churchill’s Empire of the mind.